 Infection Control and Prevention is an integral component of overall education and practice protocols for students, residents, faculty and staff at the Morehouse School of Medicine (MSM).
-The handbook is designed to concisely provide important infection control standards and compliance guidelines as they relate to healthcare workers and patient safety.
-In addition, this handbook complies with mandatory federal, state, and local regulatory laws as well as MSM policy and procedures.
-The Infection Control Handbook should be viewed as a supplement to the Bloodborne Pathogen Policy (coding 01050-35-00) and all departments affiliated with the Morehouse School of Medicine.
+The handbook is designed to concisely provide important infection control standards and compliance guidelines as they relate to healthcare worker and patient safety.
+In addition, this module embraces mandatory federal, state, and local regulatory laws as well as MSM policy and procedures.
+Therefore, it is a pleasure to present the Infection Control Handbook to the Morehouse School of Medicine.

+The handbook should be viewed as a supplement to the MSM Infection Control Policy Manual and Bloodborne Pathogen Policy (coding: 01050-35-00) as well all Infection Control and Occupational Health departments affiliated with the Morehouse School of Medicine Student Affairs and Graduate Medical Education departments.